lbasyal/RAG/lbasyal_rag.md

 ### [query_response_pairs.csv](query_response_pairs.csv)

 This CSV file contains 35 query-response pairs generated from the policy booklet.
-These pairs are used for evaluating the chatbot's performance by comparing its responses with human-generated reference responses.
-Each pair underwent evaluation for accuracy, reasoning, relevance, and completeness.
+These pairs are used for evaluating the chatbot's performance by comparing reference responses with model generated responses.

 The queries in this dataset cover a variety of topics from different sections of the policy booklet, ensuring a comprehensive evaluation of the chatbot's capabilities.
+The query-response pairs were generated with the help of the GPT-4o model, and each pair underwent human evaluation for accuracy, reasoning, relevance, and completeness.

 ## Usage